Composite Ramsey theorems via trees

 This is the two color case of Theorem \ref{thm:main} applied to the geometric Ramsey family $\{b,c,bc\}$ and the polynomials $n\mapsto 0$ and $n\mapsto n$.
-The proof here generalizes easily to arbitrary geometric Ramsey families and polynomials, although we save the details for the next section for the sake of clarity.
+The proof here generalizes easily to more colors and arbitrary geometric Ramsey families and polynomials, although we save the details for the next section for the sake of clarity and simplicity of notation.
 In particular, the methods here can be easily adapted to prove Corollary \ref{cor:kmrr}.

 \begin{proof} Suppose that $\mathbb{N}=C_0\cup C_1.$ Our goal is to build a tree of infinite sets with edges labeled by polynomials that we will use for a color focusing argument.

 \begin{claim} There are finite sets of polynomials $P_0,P_1\subset \mathbb{P}_1,$ elements $d_0,d_1\in \mathbb{N},$ and a tree of infinite monochromatic sets $A_t\subseteq \mathbb{N}$ for $t\in T=\bigcup_{0\leq i\leq 2}\prod_{j<i}P_{j}$ such that \begin{enumerate} \item any $2$-coloring of ${P}_{1}$ contains a monochromatic set of the form $\{b,c,bc\}$ (in this case, $P_1=\{x^i: i\leq s\},$ where $s$ is the $2$-color Schur number, would work).